space-wizards/RobustToolbox/docs/Map Format.md

 * `format`: Version identifier. **The current version is `2`.** Can be used to bail out early for unsupported map files.
 * `name`: A name.
 Simple huh.
 Can be left out.
 * `author`: Authorship info.
 Also simple.
 Can be left out.
+* `postmapinit`: Whether this map is "post map init".
+This means that presets such as procedural generation have applied.
+                 In general, maps touched only via map editing mode will have this false.
+Maps saved mid game will not.
+                 Default value is true if left out.

 ### The `tilemap` section